4d/docs/docs/API/collectionClass.md

 #### Description

-The `New shared collection` command <!-- REF collection.New shared collection.Summary --> creates a new empty or prefilled shared collection<!-- END REF --> and returns its reference.
+The `New shared collection` command <!-- REF #_command_.New shared collection.Summary --> creates a new empty or prefilled shared collection<!-- END REF --> and returns its reference.

 Adding an element to this collection must be surrounded by the [`Use...End`](Concepts/shared.md#useend-use) use structure, otherwise an error is generated.
 Reading an element without a structure is, however, possible.